Whatsapp Icon

 Frequently Asked Questions About Kaposi Sarcoma

 Kaposi Sarcoma (KS) is a type of cancer that develops from the cells that line lymph or blood vessels.
-It often appears as tumors on the skin or on mucosal surfaces such as inside the mouth, but it can also affect other organs, including the lungs and digestive tract.
+It often appears as tumors on the skin or mucosal surfaces such as inside the mouth, but it can also affect other organs, including the lungs and digestive tract.
 Here are some commonly asked questions about Kaposi Sarcoma.

 What causes Kaposi Sarcoma?